Simple ways to reduce noise pollution in your apartment

 How to reduce some of the annoying noises that come with apartment living.

 Chronic exposure to noise pollution – the ambient sounds that come from inside and outside your apartment – doesn’t have to be the bane of the apartment living experience.
+Here’s how to reduce noise pollution in your apartment.

 The constant whirring of appliances and air conditioners, conversations and music through walls, tooting of car horns, nearby construction and a constant flow of rubbish trucks are just some of the contributors to domestic noise pollution that can make you want to move to the quieter, more peaceful suburbs.